 Just as your homeowners insurance may cover unexpected costs, so too your car insurance could have hidden benefits.

-From pesky rodents to falling branches, auto insurance can pay claims for surprising reasons.
+From the work of pesky rodents to damage from falling branches, many surprising auto insurance claims can get paid.

 Of course, policy details vary by insurer, and you’ll need comprehensive coverage to get most of these benefits.
 However, here is a look at some surprising losses your car insurance may cover.